peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public static PeterO.ExtendedDecimal FromString(
         string str);

 Creates a decimal number from a string that represents a number.
-See  `FromString(String, int, int, PrecisionContext)` for more information.
+See  `FromString(String, int, int, EContext)`  for more information.

 <b>Parameters:</b>